Ash856/AlgorithmVisualizer-PathFinding/README.md

 - Students for understanding and learning about the working of algorithms
 - Teachers to teach algorithms
-- Curious minds to staisfy thier curiousity
+- Curious minds to staisfy their curiousity
 - For anyone who would like to play with algorithms
 - Developers for inspiration and knowledge